Frequently Asked Questions

 Are your scripts digital or printed?

-Our full-length plays are professionally printed by Gossett Printing, Inc. When you buy one of these dramas, you’ll receive a package in the mail containing a number of paperback scripts (and your performance license).
+Our full-length plays are professionally printed by Gossett Printing, Inc. When you buy one of these dramas, you’ll receive a package in the mail containing enough paperback scripts for your entire cast and director.

 May I make changes to a script after I purchase it?